 Use the Am I Rural?
 Tool to find out if a location is considered rural based on various definitions of rural, including definitions that are used as eligibility criteria for federal programs.

-Find rural project examples in Rural Health Models and Innovations and proven strategies for strong rural programs with toolkits like the Services Integration Toolkit in the Rural Community Health Gateway.
+Find rural project examples in Rural Health Models and Innovations and proven strategies for strong rural programs with toolkits like the HIV/AIDS Prevention and Treatment Toolkit in the Rural Community Health Gateway.

 Learn how to locate and use data in the Finding Statistics and Data Related to Rural Health topic guide and this chart of Data Sources & Tools Relevant to Rural Health.